ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 (b) badCertificate: The gateway TLS certificate was corrupt, contained signatures, that did not verify correctly, etc.  (Some common TLS level errors: unsupported_certificate, certificate_revoked, certificate_expired, certificate_unknown, unknown_ca).

+Connection errors resuting in the time-out of the session SHOULD result in the termination of the transfer session.

 ## SATP Protocol Errors